-Both games utilize an isometric camera perspective, which was much more popular in the 1990s and early 2000s than it is today.
+MOBAs utilize an isometric camera perspective, which was much more popular in the 1990s and early 2000s than it is today.
 As such, younger players, and those who’ve grown accustomed to other types of perspectives, could feel uneasy and restricted by the camera while playing those games.
+That’s why you should check out our ultimate guide to Smite betting!

-Smite, released by Hi-Rez Studios in March, 2014, (with a beta version available from 2013), offers players the option to play a MOBA which is balanced and designed with the use of the more modern third-person perspective in mind.
+Smite, released by Hi-Rez Studios in March, 2014, offers players the option to play a MOBA that is balanced and designed with the use of the more modern third-person perspective in mind.

 Where to bet on Smite